Rishi-0904/Items-Exchange-Hub/README.md

-# Items-Exchange-Hub
+# Item-Exchange-Hub
-A full stack project for exchanging various items between common people
+A full stack project which enables people to exchange items and much more.